SlrG/unRAID/README.md

 # unRAID
 This repository contains rewritten versions of my unRAID plugins.
-They are heavily inspired by PhAzEs excellent plugins and should therefore work for unRAID v5 and v6.
+The compatibility for unRAID v5 will soon be dropped and v6 and onward supported only.

 SlrG